Home

 VB.NET

-This page was last reviewed on Feb 17, 2022.
+This page was last reviewed on Aug 1, 2024.

 Enum.
-An Enum type stores special values.
+An VB.NET Enum type stores special values.
 These are named constants.
 With an Enum, we replace magic constants throughout a program.

-Enum benefits.
 Enums make code clearer: they organize code and make programs easier to maintain.
 We use the Enum keyword, and place enums in Select Case and If-statements.

 Example.
 Here we use an Enum named Importance.
 The Enum represents a constant value.
 It indicates a value's priority.
 The names of the constants in an Enum can be any valid identifiers.

-Detail In Main, we use a Select statement on an enum variable.
+Here In Main, we use a Select statement on an enum variable.
 This enables a fast match for the correct Enum value.

 Select Case